 Note that it could be helpful for you to organize

 your thoughts and feelings about your mother by writing a letter to her that you do not intend

-At his time, all that is necessary is the
+At this time, all that is necessary is the

-something you mentionedthat is, let it be a short note in which you
+something you mentionedthat is, let it be a short note (that you do send to her)

-give a one or two sentence summary of how your mother has hurt you, and then state that,
+in which you give a one or two sentence summary of how your mother has hurt you, and then state

-unless she acknowledges her behavior and apologizes to you, you will not engage in any further
+that, unless she acknowledges her behavior and apologizes to you, you will not engage in any

 What she does then is her

 responsibility.
 But if she tries to contact you in any way

 without making a proper heartfelt apology, and if you donít ignore her manipulative ploys,